Easter Rice Krispie Treats with Peeps

 Here’s what you’ll need:

 • Crispy rice cereal — use your favorite brand!
 I’ve been known to make these with the whole wheat variety for my kids, but honestly, any variation is good.
-(Fun fact: Rice Krispie cereal isn’t gluten free, but there are lots of brands that are.
+(Fun fact: Rice Krispies cereal isn’t gluten free, but there are lots of brands that are.
 This post about Gluten Free Rice Krispies Treats has all the details for ya.)

 • Salted butter — it’s just so good!
 If you don’t have it, you may use unsalted butter and add a ¼ teaspoon of salt.

 • Peeps — use whichever kind and color makes you happy.
 We’re going to use them as the base for the treats themselves, as well as chop a few to add pops of color and texture throughout.
 I recommend using one color for the base of this recipe, then using other colors as the chunks throughout.
 If we melt a bunch of colors together for the base, they’ll become murky.
+I used yellow peeps, but you can use pink Peeps, blue Peeps, purple Peeps, etc.

 • Vanilla extract — this adds just a little more flavor, in my opinion, and the combination of vanilla with marshmallow and butter is simply divine.